 I’m creating the two rules (before and after event) together, but you could have different waiting room pages to provide a different experience.
 Another alternative is to create a redirect to the homepage that kicks when the event ends (you can do that with Edge Redirector).

 Now I’m ready to push the changes to Staging.

 To test in Staging, I move the date on the policy to today, a minute after I want to start testing.
 I test it by loading the blocked URL.
 First I see the nice marketing page, and then a minute later the page reloads by itself, giving me access to the sale page.
 I’m ready for Black Friday now!

 That’s all there is to it.
 If you scrolled up again looking for R2 implementation, you won’t find it.
 R2 is letting the requests come in and you don’t need a policy for that.

 If you’re concerned about traffic spikes during the event, then you should create a new rule to throttle traffic.
-That’s the classic Visitor Prioritization use case and I decided not to cover it as part of this blog.
+That’s the classic Visitor Prioritization use case, and a minor addition to this solution you should be able to handle on your own.